Instructions

 Requirements and Specifications

-Vyasa has to complete a programming assignment overnight.
+Vyasa has to complete a python assignment overnight.
 He has to write n lines of code before morning.
 He is dead tired and he tries drinking some black coffee to keep him awake.
 But each time he drinks a cup of coffee he stays awake for a short amount of time but his productivity goes down by a constant factor k.

 This is how he plans to write the program.
 He will write the first v lines of code, then drink his first cup of coffee.
 Since his productivity has gone down by a factor of k he will write v // k lines of code.
 He will have another cup of coffee and then write v // k**2 lines of code.
 He will have another cup of coffee and write v // k**3 lines of code and so on.
 He will collapse and fall asleep when v // k ** p becomes 0.